1truong9song9hiep8/english-notes/Chapter03-Clauses_And_Phrases/Phrases_And_Clauses_Of_Causes_Or_Reason.md

 - please let me pay for our dinner, (as)
 - she’d been working very hard, (because)
 - I walked in. (since)

+III.
+Rewrite these sentences, using because.
+1. Due to the cold weather, we stayed home. -> we stayed home because the cold weather.
+2. Most people hear jogging is a good exercise, so they begin to jog. ->
+3. People like to live in this country because of its healthy climate.
+4. A computer can be used for various purposes, so it becomes very popular nowadays.
+5. Stacey retired in 1987, partly because of ill health.
+6. We were late for the meeting due to the heavy traffic.
+7. Harry had to stay in hospital because of his broken leg.
+8. Our leader couldn’t attend the meeting, so it was canceled.
+9. The young couple decided not to buy the house because of its dilapidated condition.
+10. I always enjoyed mathematics in high school, so I decided to major in it in college.

+IV.
+Change clauses of reason to phrases of reason.
+1. Jim had to give up jogging because he had sprained his ankle severely.
+2. The water in most rivers is unsafe to drink because it’s polluted.
+3. We had to stay in London an extra day because it was foggy at the airport.
+4. Bill has to do all of the cooking and cleaning because his wife is ill.
+5. We all have received the best of everything because our parents are generous.
+6. I couldn’t get to sleep last night because it was noisy in the next apartment.
+7. John has to sit in the front row in class because he has poor eyesight.
+8. We stopped our car because the traffic lights turned red.
+9. She couldn’t see the road because the wall was too high.
+10. We postponed our trip because the driving conditions were bad.
+11. Sarah will not walk across a bridge because she’s afraid of heights.
+12. Mark’s doctor has advised him to exercise regularly because he is overweight.
 13. Piranhas can devour an entire cow in several minutes because theừ teeth are extremely sharp.
 14. Most students couldn’t do the final exam because it was extremely difficult.
 15. John succeeded in his exam because he worked hard and methodically